wjbetech/wordweb/mission.md

 - Add a "Share" button for social media or direct link sharing.
 - Add a "Feedback" or "Contact" link for user suggestions or bug reports.
 - Add a "Back to Top" button for long pages.
+- [ ] **Onboarding Modal for First-Time Users**: Display a modal on first app load that introduces the core features and usage tips.
+Allow users to opt out of seeing it again (preference stored in localStorage).
+Modal should be visually consistent with the app’s style and accessible.

 ### 7. Code & Dev Experience